implydata/use-case-demos/Observability/README.md

 [Part 2: Sending metrics from Prometheus to Kafka and analyse them in Imply](#part-2-sending-metrics-from-prometheus-to-kafka-and-analyse-them-in-imply)

-Please refer to part 1 if you want to emit Druid metrics from Imply cluster to Prometheus, and please refer to part 2 if you have some metrics already available in Prometheus and would like to send them to Kafka so they can be analysed in Imply/Druid.
+Please refer to part 1a if you want to emit Druid metrics from Imply cluster to Prometheus or part 1b if you want to emit K8s metrics to Prometheu.
+And refer to part 2 if you have some metrics already available in Prometheus and would like to send them to Kafka so they can be analysed in Imply/Druid.

-## Part 1: Emit Druid metrics from Imply cluster to Prometheus

 Prometheus is an open-source monitoring and alerting tool designed for cloud-native environments.
 It collects and stores metrics as time-series data, offering robust monitoring capabilities.